iridium-browser/website/README.md

 ## Development

 The Iridium code is currently not on GitHub.
-You find our repository at [https://git.iridiumbrowser.de/cgit.cgi/iridium-browser/](https://git.iridiumbrowser.de/cgit.cgi/iridium-browser/).
+You will find our repository at [https://git.iridiumbrowser.de/cgit.cgi/iridium-browser/](https://git.iridiumbrowser.de/cgit.cgi/iridium-browser/).

 ## Download